 Next up to create a daily reading habit is to pick a format that's most convenient and stick with it every day.
 A book is a book, whether it's in electronic, physical, or even an audio format is still a book.
 It's just another format people prefer to consume books and they ALL count.
 If we love reading the newspaper in print or online, it still counts.
 If you're someone who prefers magazines, comic books, whatever else that will entertain us to pick it up and read it without feeling as though it's a chore, it counts.
 Ultimately you get to decide whether you want to make it count towards your reading goals.
 Whatever you decide to go with stick with it.

 Also, schedule time to read.
 I know, I know.
 This may seem like common knowledge, but it's not always practiced.
 I find that my best time to get in a solid hour or more of reading is during my daughter's nap time and while I am commuting to work.

 If you're like me and love personal development books but looking for an online book club that meets Live every month and dive deeper, then I invite you to join our book club.
-You can sign up by visiting our become a member page or clicking here.
+You can sign up by visiting our website here.
 I look forward to reading along with you.
 Cheers!